baedrik/SCRT-sealed-bid-auction/README.md

 where "sender" is the address that is sending the tokens, "from" is the owner of the tokens, "amount" is how many tokens were sent, and "msg" is optionally defined by the user and is just passed along from the original SendMsg.

 The bid/sell tokens should also follow the SNIP-20 format for TokenInfo queries.
-Until that format is finalized, the following format is assumed (based on current secret-secret implementation):
+Until that format is finalized, the following format is assumed (based on current secretSCRT implementation):
 ```sh
 pub struct TokenInfo {
     pub name: String,